emilyjspencer/Notes/React/reactnotes.md

 * A core philosophy of React is to split applications into small pieces - separate, lean, reusable components
 * Ideally, tasks should be delegated to other components
-* There are two types of components - stateful(clever) components and presentational(dumb) componens
+* There are two types of components - stateful(clever) components and presentational(dumb) components
-* The former manages state
+* The former typically manages state
-* The latter have the responsibility for styling etc
+* The latter tend to haveresponsibility for styling etc
 * It is common to have far more presentational components in a React application than stateful components

 * Rendering content dynamically